 Since only 60% of Americans have coverage, I expect the industry to continue growing in future decades.
 This means an investment in a company that offers life insurance to its customers might result in strong returns.

 From a career perspective, it’s also clear that you can make a lot of money with a career in life insurance.
-Salespeople are always going to be needed in the industry.
+Agents selling insurance are always going to be needed in the industry.
 Actuaries are well-paid, but getting that job requires a commitment to quite a bit of education.

 The smartest life insurance companies are going to focus their efforts on under-served markets.
 For the most part, this means they need to expand their customer base to include less affluent families.